hotosm/fmtm/docs/DEV-2.-Backend.md

 ### 1B: Setup ODK Central User

 The FMTM uses ODK Central to store ODK data.

-- By default, the docker setup includes a Central server.
+By default, the docker setup includes a Central server.

-- Add an admin user with the email and password you included in `.env`:
+1. Create a user with the email you provided in the **ODK_CENTRAL_USER** field of your `.env` file using the following command:
-  `docker compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-create` `docker-compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-promote`
+  `docker compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-create`
+2. When prompted to put a password, input the password you provided in the **ODK_CENTRAL_PASSWD** field of the `.env` file
+3. Promote the user created to an admin using the following command:
+  `docker-compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-promote`

 > Note: Alternatively, you may use an external Central server and user.